 Earlier, I mentioned that Trim will help you to find subscription payments that can be canceled.
 While that can be helpful, you can also do it on your own without the help of an app.
 Simply go back through your credit card and bank statements and look at all of the recurring bills.
 Scrutinize each one to determine if it’s something you really need, or if you could reduce or eliminate it.

-Things like gym memberships, subscription box services, streaming services, and website memberships can often be eliminated if you’re looking for ways to save money.
+Things like gym memberships, subscription box services, streaming services, and website memberships can often be eliminated if you’re looking for ways to save money every month.

 9. Tackle the Biggest Expenses in Your Budget

 If you want to make a big impact on your monthly budget and free up a lot of money for saving, one of the best things you can do is focus on the biggest expenses in your budget.
-All of the budget categories, the ones that tend to be the biggest are:
+All of the budget categories, the ones that tend to account for the most spending are: